perveevm/polygon2ejudge/README.md

 2. Run script using created contest directory.
 3. Go to contest settings, commit changes and check contest settings.
 4. Profit!

+## Problems

+1. Only C++ checkers/generators/validators are supported
+2. No interactive problems support
+3. Only C++ main correct solutions supported
+4. No test validation
+5. No flexible parameterss configuration in serve.cfg